sparkflows/sparkflows-docs/docs/snowflake/reading-snowflake.rst

    :alt: snowflake
    :width: 90%

-Prints the Results
+Print the Results
 ------------------

-It prints the first few records of the dataframe
+The ``PrintNRows`` processor prints the first few records of the dataframe.